As 2020 approaches, it’s time to start planning for next year.

-Your biggest strength is not your MacBook or your favourite roadmapping tool.
+Your biggest strength is not your MacBook or your favorite roadmapping tool.
 It's you.
-We created this Weekend because we know that you are often neglected in favour of delivering features and meeting deadlines.
+We created this Weekend because we know that you are often neglected in favor of delivering features and meeting deadlines.
 Hosted in the beautiful Welsh countryside, this experience is designed to help you connect candidly with peers, grow your product leadership skills and solve your biggest challenges together.
 Now in its second year, this is the only immersive event for passionate product leaders like you."

 The conference itself has a lot going for it.
 Within these 3 days, you’ll be pretty busy.
 This is what you have to look forward to:

 5 structured group discussions